 - Why Did It Have to Be Snakes?: She seriously hates flying — specifically space flight.
-It's mostly used for comic effect as it gives her reason to continue chewing out Cotyar and Bobbie, but eventually Reality Ensues: While aboard the Razorback (a race ship), the heavy strain of continuous high G-forces coupled with her age constantly puts her at death's door from a brain aneurysm.
+It's mostly used for comic effect as it gives her reason to continue chewing out Cotyar and Bobbie, but eventually it reaches a non-comedic scene when while aboard the Razorback (a race ship), the heavy strain of continuous high G-forces coupled with her age constantly puts her at death's door from a brain aneurysm.
 It got bad enough that Bobbie had to slow down and risk getting blown up by Errinwright's ships just so she wouldn't keel over in the cockpit.

 The UN Home Secretary, introduced in Season 4.
-She splits from Avasarala's government and makes her own run to become the next UN Secretary General.
+She splits from Avasarala's government and makes her own run to become the next UN Secretary General, which she ultimately wins.